 The third monograph was launched on Tuesday 19 September 2017 in the Jubilee Room by the Hon.
 John Ajaka MLC, President.
 The launch included a message from Warren Cahill – Usher of the Black Rod at the time of the Egan cases, delivered by Susan Want, current Usher of the Black Rod, and reflections from the Hon.
 Keith Mason AC QC and Mr Bret Walker SC, counsel for the opposing legal teams.

 Photos from the launch can be found here.

 Work on Project stage four is currently underway with interviews focusing on the rise and role of the Upper House "crossbench".
 Transcripts of interviews with former members will be added as the project proceeds.
-Read the transcripts of interviews with the Hon John Tingle, Mr Tony Kelly, Mr Ian Cohen, Hon John Ryan, Hon Patricia Forsythe, the Hon Robert Webster, the Hon.
-Dr Helen Sham-Ho OAM, and Ms Sylvia Hale, the Hon.
+Read the transcripts of interviews with the Hon John Tingle, Mr Tony Kelly, Mr Ian Cohen, the Hon John Ryan, the Hon Patricia Forsythe, the Hon Robert Webster, the Hon.
+Dr Helen Sham-Ho OAM, Ms Sylvia Hale, the Hon.
 John Della Bosca, the Hon.
 Richard Jones, and the Hon.
 Duncan Gay and Revd the Hon.
 Fred Nile MLC.